 SY: Any male.
 As of right now, there are no women.
 From day one, you are stripped down, herded like cattle and smashed together.
 The mere setup, the conditions, the creation of this brotherhood, with a hundred guys who don’t speak the same language, doesn’t really allow for the inclusion of women.
 Unlike in the past — while shady characters are no problem — we don’t want bad guys.
 Running from paying alimony is one thing, but running from a murder charge, that’s something else.
 The legion takes around 1,000 new recruits a year out of as many as 50,000 applicants.

-SY: After you’ve cleared the selection process, you get sent away for four months.
+SY: After you’ve cleared the selection process, they send you away for four months.
 That’s the black hole.
 They take away everything from you.
 You do time at Castelnaudary and at “The Farm.”
 There, you are living on 400-500 calories a day.
 This time is a beatdown where you learn basic soldiering and basic French.
 I went in at 220 pounds and came out at 165.
 The dogs around us maybe lost more weight than we did, though, because we were literally stealing food from the dogs’ bowls.